andreu-oliver/titta-eeg-demo-experiment/readme.md

 ```

 ## Begin Routine
+This code taks care of handeling the media you are presenting in your experument.
+Be careful as to change the `[:-4]` to the necessary number to substract the end of the file extension name.
+For instance, if the stimuli you present is a .jpg, then you need to substract 4 characters to get only the file name (3 for the letters plus one for the .).

 ```python
 # Create Psychopy image objects and upload media to Lab
 # Make sure the images have the same resolution as the screen